Brigadier Gerard

 Brigadier Gerard is the hero of a series of 17 historical short stories, a play, and a major character in a novel by the British writer Arthur Conan Doyle.
 Brigadier Etienne Gerard is a Hussar officer in the French Army during the Napoleonic Wars.
 Gerard's most notable attribute is his vanity – he is utterly convinced that he is the bravest soldier, greatest swordsman, most accomplished horseman and most gallant lover in all France.
-Gerard is not entirely wrong, since he displays notable bravery on many occasions, but his self-satisfaction undercuts this quite often.
+Gerard is somewhat virtuous, since he displays notable bravery on many occasions, but his self-satisfaction undercuts this quite often.
 Obsessed with honour and glory, he is always ready with a stirring speech or a gallant remark to a lady.

-Doyle, in making his hero a vain, and often rather uncomprehending, Frenchman, was able to satirise both the stereotypical English view of the French and – by presenting them from Gerard's baffled point of view – English manners and attitudes.

 Biography

 Gerard tells the stories from the point of view of an old man now living in retirement in Paris.
 We discover that he was born in Gascony in the early 1780s (he is 25 in "How the Brigadier Captured Saragossa").
-In "How the Brigadier Rode to Minsk" he attends a review of troops about to depart for the Crimea (1854–5), and this is the last identifiable date in his life, although "The Last Adventure of the Brigadier" has a still later setting, with Gerard about to return to his Gascon homeland.
-He first joins the 2nd Hussars – the Hussars of Chamborant (now the Second Hussars based in Haguenau, Alsace) – around 1799, serving as a lieutenant and junior captain.
+In "How the Brigadier Slew the Brothers of Ajaccio", he states that he is 'in my sixtieth year', indicating that he is narrating the story in the early 1840s.
+In "How the Brigadier Rode to Minsk" he attends a review of troops about to depart for the Crimea (1854–1855), and this is the last identifiable date in his life, although "The Last Adventure of the Brigadier" and "The Marriage of the Brigadier" have still later settings: in the former Gerard is about to return to his Gascon homeland, and in the latter he apparently has returned there, since he states that he lives in a cottage by the Garonne.
+We learn in the introduction to "How the Brigadier Slew the Fox" that Gerard died of old age, but no further details are provided.

+Gerard first joins the 2nd Hussars – the Hussars of Chamborant (now the Second Hussars based in Haguenau, Alsace) – around 1799, serving as a lieutenant and junior captain.
 He first sees action at Marengo in Italy in 1800.
 He transfers to the 3rd Hussars of Conflans in 1807 as a senior captain.
-He speaks somewhat idiosyncratic English, having learned it from an officer of the Irish Brigade of the French Army.
-By 1810 he is colonel of the 2nd Hussars.
+There are, however, some discrepancies regarding which regiments Gerard is supposed to have served in: in "How the Brigadier Came to the Castle of Gloom" and "How the Brigadier Slew the Brothers of Ajaccio", he is serving in the 10th Hussars in 1807; in Uncle Bernac, he is in the 1st Hussars in 1805; and in "The Marriage of the Brigadier" he is already in the 3rd Hussars in 1802.
+Gerard speaks somewhat idiosyncratic English, having learned it from an officer of the Irish Brigade of the French Army.
+By 1810 he is colonel of the 3rd Hussars.
 He serves in Spain, Portugal, Italy, Germany and Russia.
 He is awarded the Grand-Cross of the Légion d'honneur by Napoleon in 1814.
 There are various discrepancies in the accounts of his life, not the least that in none of the stories except the last is he married.